 What will you use the gravel bike for?

-If you plan on riding mostly roads and the odd light trail, a road gravel bike will be more suited to you.
-If you are mainly going to be on trails, a more off-road gravel bike will be the better option.
-There is also the option of an all-rounder.
+If you plan on mainly riding roads and the odd light trail, a road gravel bike will be more suited to you.

-Are you a commuter too?
+Are you a commuter, too?

 What components do you need?